Quietek/SaveSync/README.md

 #### Why do I have to run this from the command line?
 Wouldn't it be easier/nicer to have a full blown GUI?
-My background is mostly in data analytics, and simply put I have virtually no real experience with UI coding or design.
-The priority was also getting this working on the command line since that makes it usable with headless servers and should improve compatibility across linux distributions.
+My background is mostly in data analytics, and simply put I have very little experience with UI coding or design.
+The priority was also getting this working on the command line since that makes it easy tu run in the background and it should improve compatibility across linux distributions.
 I may attempt to code in a GUI eventually, but I make no guarantees.

 #### How do I install a Windows game with Proton so that it gets automatically detected by SteamSync on new clients?
 - NOTE this is not inclusive of every game, and some games may require you to install additional components via protontricks, winetricks, or a custom proton or wine version.